kylemumma/Finger-Lingo/README.md

-To run:
+To run: <br>
-cd to tensorflow-for-poets-2 folder execute command: "python -m scripts.server" go to localhost website to use program
+cd to tensorflow-for-poets-2 folder <br>
+execute command: "python -m scripts.server" <br>
+go to localhost website to use program <br>